As an Amazon Associate, I earn from qualifying purchases. For more information our Affiliate disclaimer footer section.

 - Cut peeled eggs lengthwise and scoop out the yolk.
 Mix yolks with the above ingredients and blend well.

-- Fill whites with mixture, cover and refrigerate up to 24 hours.
+- Fill whites with the mixture, cover, and refrigerate up to 24 hours.

 From the Italian term all Fiorentina, the French name a la Florentine (in the style of Florence) has been coined to refer to dishes (usually of eggs or fish) that are presented on a bed of spinach and topped with.